 McConnell told Dyche he felt constrained by his role in leadership from offering his true view of that nomination.

-This article appears in the July 18, 2009, edition of National Journal Daily.
+This article appears in the July 18, 2009 edition of NJ Daily.